macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

   ```

 ### `theme` section
-The `theme` section in `config.js`, is where you define AND extend your project's color palette, type scale, font stacks, border radius values, and many more properties.
+The `theme` section in `config.js` is where you define and extend your project's color palette, type scale, font stacks, border radius values, and many more properties

 ```typescript title="The theme section"
 module.exports = {